 Shortform video is any video under 10 minutes.
 That three-minute movie trailer you just watched?
 That five-minute step-by-step recipe video?
 That eight-minute music video that had all the stylings of a feature film?
 These are all shortform video content.

-Even shorter videos are commonly referred to as snackable videos or snackable content, and these include Instagram Stories, Vines, and Snapchats – probably a majority of the video content you’re used to seeing on social media.
+Even shorter videos are commonly referred to as snackable videos or snackable content, and these include Instagram Stories, TikTok, and Snapchats – probably a majority of the video content you’re used to seeing on social media.
 These are short, quickly consumable videos that work across all devices and usually include a fun element, like humor or surprise.
 They’re meant to be shared and tend to go viral more quickly than longform content thanks to their attention-grabbing nature.
 They’re usually just seconds long, not minutes.

 Finally, there’s longform video.
 Longform video is any video over 10 minutes.
 This can include live Q&A sessions, webinars, speaker conference recordings, even your favorite Netflix comedy special.
 Though branded longform video rarely gets the same level of mass appeal as shortform, longform does a great job engaging fans and growing brand awareness.